 - Pallet gardens

-Horton share lots great tips on repurposing and reusing common household items into great gardening grids.
+Horton share lots of great tips on repurposing and reusing common household items into great gardening grids.

 So go ahead — start compartmentalizing your garden piece by piece, plant by plant!
 We promise not to judge.